CollaboratingPlatypus/PetaPoco/README.markdown

 	// Save it
 	db.Update("articles", "article_id", a);

-Or you can pass an anonymous type update a subset of fields.
-In this case only article's title field will be updated.
+Or you can pass an anonymous type to update a subset of fields.
+In this case only the article's title field will be updated.

 	db.Update("articles", "article_id", new { title="New title" }, 123);